 - Coat a 9″x13″ pan generously with cooking spray on the bottom and sides.

-- Transfer the dough to the baking dish, with damp hands, and gently stretch and press it into a flattened shape without over-stretching.
+- Transfer the dough to the baking dish.
+With damp hands, gently stretch and press it into a flattened shape without over-stretching.

 🎯 TFN Pro Tip